 In the first example, we were able to remove a file (rm command) and on the second example, create one (using the touch command).
-And you are not limited to only these 2 commands as many others can be executed remotely (RCE).
+You are not limited to only these 2 commands, as many others can be executed remotely (RCE).
 The full disclosure is available here for anyone interested in more technical details.

 define (‘WEBSHOT_ENABLED’, false);